thin-edge/thin-edge.io/docs/src/operate/c8y/remote_access.md

 # Remote Access

-To access a device remotely that runs thin-edge.io, a plugin of the operation plugin concept is used.
+To access a device remotely that runs %%te%%, a plugin of the operation plugin concept is used.
 The tedge-mapper is checking for cloud remote access operation and is triggering the particular plugin.
 You can use the remote access tab in device management to access the device via SSH or VNC.

 Background information on the remote access feature provided by Cumulocity IoT can be found in their [official documentation](https://cumulocity.com/guides/cloud-remote-access/using-cloud-remote-access/).

 ## Requirements

-- Working thin-edge.io installation
+- Working %%te%% installation

 - The **Cloud Remote Access Feature** is assigned to your Tenant.
 If not ask your Administrator to get it assigned to your Tenant.
 Please note that the Version must be at least 1007.2.0+